BartvdHout-TimKuijten/Pipeline-Bioinformaticsproject/README.md

 The goal of this project is to create a pipeline to automate the detection of ABR genes as well as virulence factors, and output the data into a standardized report.
 This report should be easily understandable by medical staff with little to no knowledge of Bioinformatics.

-In the table below all the directories of this github are listed, as well as their contents and purpose Foldername | Purpose
+<ins>In the table below all the directories of this github are listed, as well as their contents and purpose<ins>
+Foldername | Purpose
 -------------|--------------
 Workflows folder | Stores workflows from galaxy